Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 Except as noted in the table below, an IO_x_IN pin can always be used to provide a digital input (e.g. for endstop inputs or filament monitors), and an IO_x_OUT pin can always be used to provide a digital output.

+Additionally:
+* IO output pins can be used as inputs, but are only 3.3V tolerant.
+When using a io_out pin as an input, you need to either enable the pullup resistor using the ^ character at the start of the port name, or use an external pullup resistor to +3.3V.
+* IO input pins can be used as outputs, but have 10K protection resistors in series with them, so you would need to bypass these to use them as outputs.
+Warning: it can be easy to damage the board irreparably doing this, and modifying your board will invalidate the warranty.

 Some ports have further capabilities as shown in this table

 #### Specific capabilities